ludicroushq/patchworks/README.md

 ## Solution

-Patchworks creates an automated system that:

-1. Tracks which template repository your project was based on
+Patchworks creates an automated system that tracks which template repository your project was based on and helps you stay updated with changes.
-2. Periodically checks for updates to the template
-3. Creates a pull request with those changes when they're available

 ## Installation